-In November 1999, Schering-Plough announced that it had submitted a Marketing Authorization Application to the European Agency for the Evaluation of Medicinal Products seeking a marketing approval in Europe for PEG-Intron (PEG-interferon alfa-2b) Powder for Injection.
+In November 1999, Schering-Plough announced that it had submitted a Marketing Authorization Application to the European Agency for the Evaluation of Medicinal Products, or EMEA, seeking marketing approval in Europe for PEG-Intron (PEG-interferon alfa-2b) Powder for Injection.
+In February 2000, Schering-Plough announced that the Committee for Proprietary Medicinal Products of the EMEA issued an opinion recommending approval of that application.
+Product approval by the EMEA is typically issued three months from the time that the Committee renders its opinion.
 Approval of this application for PEG-Intron will allow Schering-Plough to market PEG-Intron throughout the European Union.
-Similarly, in December 1999, Schering-Plough submitted a Biologics License Application, or BLA, to the FDA seeking marketing approval for PEG-Intron Powder for Injection for the treatment of chronic hepatitis C in patients 18 years of age or older with compensated liver disease.
-In February, 2000, the FDA accepted Schering-Plough's BLA application for PEG-Intron for standard review.
+In December 1999, Schering-Plough submitted a Biologics License Application, or BLA, to the FDA seeking marketing approval for PEG-Intron Powder for Injection for the treatment of chronic hepatitis C in patients 18 years of age or older with compensated liver disease.
+In February 2000, the FDA accepted Schering-Plough's BLA for PEG-Intron for standard review.
 Under the Prescription Drug Users Fee Act, the FDA is required to act on the application within 12 months from the date of its filing on December 23, 1999.
-The BLA proposes administration of PEG-Intron Powder by injection once weekly for one year.
+According to Schering-Plough, the BLA proposes administration of PEG-Intron Powder by injection once weekly for one year.

 Under our licensing agreement with Schering-Plough, we are entitled to milestone payments and royalties on worldwide sales of PEG-Intron.
-The FDA's acceptance in February 2000 of the BLA filing submitted by Schering-Plough triggered a \$1.0 million milestone payment to us.
+The FDA's acceptance in February 2000 of the BLA filing submitted by Schering-Plough entitled us to a \$1.0 million milestone payment.
 Schering-Plough has been responsible for the clinical development of PEG-Intron.
 We have not had access to the results of the Phase III clinical trial that were included in Schering-Plough's BLA and its European Marketing Authorization Application, nor have we been able to review the BLA or the European Marketing Authorization Application.